Observe and record animal behaviour

 • Genes are located on structures called chromosomes, which are found in the nucleus of every cell.

 • Animals inherit chromosomes in pairs, with one set coming from each parent.
-Most animals have a specific number of chromosomes that varies by species (e.g., humans have 46, dogs have 78, cats have 38).
+Most animals have a specific number of chromosomes that varies by species (e.g., humans have 46, dogs have 78, and cats have 38).

 • Chromosomes are divided into autosomes (which determine most body traits) and sex chromosomes (which determine an animal’s sex).